GuildCrafts/web-development-js/_goals/312-Week_5_Assessment.md

 ## Context

 This is an assessment.
 It is not a normal goal.
-What you build will be used in an assessment.
+What you build will be used to asses how well you're learning at the Guild.

 Write the best code you can.
 Write all of the code that you submit.
-You will be assessed for your comprehension of the code you right, not just whether it works or not.
+You will be assessed on how well your code meets the specs as well as your comprehension of the code you wrote.

 This doesn't mean that you can't get help: use as much support as you need.
 It just means that you will be expected to explain your code, so if you write code that you don't understand you may have a hard time passing that part of the assessment.